IslamAbuSalem/subscription_platform/README.md

 ------------------
 I created 3 endpoints:
-1: to retrive all websites so I can get the website_id curl --location --request GET 'http://127.0.0.1:8000/api/websites'
+1: to retrieve all websites so I can get the website_id curl --location --request GET 'http://127.0.0.1:8000/api/websites'

 2: user subscribe